gentlemanwhj/learngit/readme1.txt

-Git is a 2 different version control system.
+Git is a 333ifferent version control system.
 Git is free software.